Updated: Jan 13

 Much like when we get around our own doctors, many of us don't feel comfortable challenging our dog's veterinarian.
 They are the experts after all.
 Sometimes a bit of pushback, however, can do a world of good in terms of our dog's stress level, as well as our own.
 Though many vets are moving away from this model of care, there are those out there that still practice the "take them in the back" form of examinations and procedures.

-I can tell you from experience that my dog does not enjoy being taken in the back.
+My own dog does not enjoy being taken in the back.
 Being separated from the one familiar person in that setting does her no good.
 Meanwhile, I am left behind to worry about how she's coping.
 I am not implying that dogs are taken to the back to be roughly manhandled and mistreated.
-What I am implying is that the vast majority of routine examinations and procedures can be done right there in the exam room, in the presence of the owner.
+However, many routine examinations and procedures can be done right in the exam room, in the presence of the owner.

 Another arena in which we often have trouble speaking up is in any sort of public space.
 Maybe your dog isn't fond of unfamiliar people or other dogs, that doesn't mean they have to be sequestered from the rest of the world.
 It does mean that we all have to learn how to ask for some space on our dog's behalf.
 Normally our dogs ask on their own, in the form of body language, but many people are simply unaware of when a dog is in need of space.